 - Carrying and loading equipment and materials

-To become an HVAC helper, you generally start by completing a training program or an apprenticeship.
+To start as an HVAC helper, the first step should be finishing a job training program or an apprenticeship.
 Completing either may take several months to a year, and should provide hands-on training in the installation and maintenance of HVAC systems.
-Some programs may also include classes in related subjects, such as electrical theory and safety practices.
+Many programs extend classes to cover related subjects, such as electrical theory and safety practices.

-Once the training or apprenticeship program is complete, HVAC helpers may choose to become certified by a professional organization, like the HVAC Excellence or the Air Conditioning Contractors of America.
-You'll become certified after passing an exam, although some programs also require completing a certain amount of work experience or continuing education credits.
+As soon as they complete a training or apprenticeship program, HVAC helpers can then receive certification from a known organization, like the HVAC Excellence or the Air Conditioning Contractors of America.
+Becoming certified requires passing a test as well as completing a certain amount of work experience or continuing education credits.

 How Much Does an HVAC Helper Make?

-The average salary of an HVAC helper usually depends on their level of experience, the region where they work and which company they end up working for.
+An HVAC helper's salary will be dependent on their total experience, the region where they work and the type of company they work for.

-As reported by the Bureau of Labor Statistics, typical starting wage for HVAC helpers is around $37,000, though a few HVAC helpers may earn more or less than this amount.
-With experience and more training programs, HVAC helpers can graduate into fully certified HVAC technicians, increasing their annual salaries.
+As reported by the Bureau of Labor Statistics, average yearly wage for HVAC helpers is approximately $37,000, though a few HVAC helpers may earn more or less than this amount.
+With experience and additional training, HVAC helpers may be able to advance to become fully certified HVAC technicians, earning higher average salaries.

-Overall, an HVAC helper is an important member of a heating and cooling team, providing assistance with the installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
-With the right training and experience, an HVAC helper can expect to be a valuable part of the HVAC industry.
+Overall, HVAC helpers are key members of any heating and cooling team, ensuring professional installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
+After training and education programs are complete, an HVAC helper can become a valuable and well-paid member of the HVAC industry.